ericnantel/learn-vim/learn-vim-course-1.md

 ---

+## Vim Navigation (3/5)

+To jump cursor to first occurence of character after cursor:
+* Press 'f' + character

+To jump cursor to first occurence of character before cursor:
+* Press 'SHIFT' + 'f' + character

+To jump cursor to character before first occurence after cursor:
+* Press 't' + character

+To jump cursor to character before first occurence before cursor:
+* Press 'SHIFT' + 't' + character

+---

-## Vim Navigation (2/2)
+## Vim Navigation (4/5)

-To jump cursor to next occurence of word under cursor:
+To jump cursor to next search occurence of word under cursor:
 * Press '*'

 To jump cursor to next search occurence in the file: